-Shipping weed through the mail is a federal crime – even though half the states in the country have legalized marijuana in some form.
+Shipping weed and the punishment! through the mail is a federal crime – even though half the states in the country have legalized marijuana in some form.

 Although data is still being collected and analyzed, two of the reasons for this increase are thought to be the following:

 This rise comes despite the 4% decrease in the number of arrests for mailing controlled substances overall.